LivXue/paper-search-with-citation/README.md

-# Scholar Engine - Academic Paper Search and BibTeX Generator
+# Paper-Search-with-Citation Skill

-> Quickly and reliably search for academic papers and generate standard BibTeX citations
+> Quickly and reliably search for academic papers with bibtex citation formats

 [中文版本](README_zh.md) | Read this in Chinese